cryptopunksnotdead/punks.starter/README.md

 Yes, that's it.
 For the list format let's use the comma-separated values (.CSV) format supported by all spreadsheet programs.
-Every line is a record of a punk made up of the basic type  and one or more attributes.
+Every line is a record of a punk made up of the original type  and one or more attributes.

 Note: Let's NOT add the index number (0,1,2,3, and so on).
 Why?
 That way you can easily